Thompson, Alatishe help Oregon State beat No. 21 Oregon

 Thompson, a senior guard, joined Gary Payton as the only players in school history with at least 1,400 points and 400 assists.
-He was 3-for-11 from the field, but made 12 of 14 free throws
+He was 3 for 11 from the field, but made 12 of 14 free throws

 Eugene Omoruyi had 15 points and nine rebounds for Oregon (9-3, 4-2), playing without four projected starters.
 Freshman guard Jalen Terry had 13 points, and Eric Williams Jr. added 11.

-The Beavers broke a 34-34 tie early in the second half with eight straight points and never trailed the rest of the way.
+The Beavers broke a 34-all tie early in the second half with eight straight points and never trailed the rest of the way.

 Oregon, which had three games last week postponed due to COVID-19 issues in its program, played without leading scorer Chris Duarte and top rebounder LJ Figueroa, who both tested positive for COVID-19.
 Oregon also is without starting guard Will Richardson, who has yet to play due to a thumb injury, and center N’Faly Dante, who is out for the year with a knee injury.